-The warm climate and wet environment that defines a tropical rainforest ecosystem serves as a suitable habitat for a good deal of wildlife.
-Many of the land-dwelling animals in rainforests are able to climb to high levels of the forest's trees.
+The warm climate and wet environment that defines a tropical rainforest ecosystem serves as a suitable habitat for a good deal of rainforest creatures.
+Many of the rainforest ecosystem animals are able to climb to high levels of the forest's trees.
 The waters in this region remain warm throughout the year, which accommodates a certain group of fish and reptile species.
 Some of the world's rainforests areas include Southeast Asia and South America's Amazon region.

 Hyacinth macaws, or Anodorhynchus hyacinthus, are blue-feathered birds from the Parrot family, according to the Minnesota Zoo.
 When fully mature, these birds grow between 3 to 4 feet in length.
 Their native countries include Bolivia and Brazil.
 Most hyacinth macaws are found in the upper levels of trees in the swamps and rainforests.

 Known for their colorful beaks, toucans, from the family Ramphastidae, are found in the rainforest areas of Central America and South America, the San Diego Zoo notes.
 The largest subspecies of this black-feathered bird is the toco toucan, which has a length of approximately 2 feet.
-Toucans' bills are used to intimidate predators and reach for food.
+Toucans' bills are used to intimidate predators and reach for rainforest plants and other food.